salex/take/README.markdown

 	* A relationship from that model to the assessment must be established
 	* This could include multiple assessments such as the job applicant application.
 * A place to store the scoring object.
-* Procedures to handle changes (questions added, deleted or values changed that affect previously scored assessments)
+* Procedures to handle changes (version, questions added, deleted or values changed that affect previously scored assessments)

 The last item is rather non-trivial.
 It is easy to re-score an assessment, but what to do with answers that are no longer used and new questions that were not available when the assessment was originally scored requires some thought.
 Testing your assessment before deploying is important.
 If you deploy the assessment and see a problem, correct the problem as early as possible.
 Misspelling is not important, just changes that affect scoring.